Goldhorn: Summary of the story as written by Karl Deschmann

-Recasts
+Adaptations

 The story of Goldhorn was put into verses by Rudolf Baumbach and published in 1877, becoming his most popular work.
 It was turned into an opera by Camilla and Eduard Lucerna.

 Cultural references

 The first Slovene-language, full-length film, recorded in 1931 by Janko Ravnik, was titled In the Kingdom of the Goldhorn.

 Zlatorog is also a brand of beer produced by the Laško Brewery.